Wake up at the right time

 You really don’t want to get repetitive strain injury when your a little older.

-Save yourself the agony and buy an ergonomic mouse (or tablet).
+Save yourself the agony and buy an ergonomic mouse, or better still a tablet device.

 Learn the key words for MCQ’s

 MCQ’s are a lot easier once you know which key words are linked with a particular answer.